 “We’re not folding,” Pelkey said.
 “Just changing with the times.”

 The shop will begin as a medical marijuana shop, though Pelkey and Norton hope to sell for recreational purposes eventually.
 Under the city of Presque Isle’s marijuana ordinance, medical shops can switch to recreational use if they pay a fee and receive city approval.

 Four years after Maine voters approved legalization in a referendum, there are still no recreational marijuana shops in Maine.
-In May, Erik Gundersen, director of the Maine Office of Marijuana Policy, said state officials were waiting for more municipalities to approve recreational marijuana ordinances before permitting sales.

 While they await recreational sales, Norton said acquiring a medical marijuana card was easier than ever.
 Doctors award cards for a variety of ailments — from physical problems like back pain to mental issues like Post-Traumatic Stress Disorder.
 Star City Wellness will also assist customers looking to get cards, Pelkey said.